innwkd/currency-converter/README.md

 ## Currency converter
-- Not tested
-- Not for production
+Not for production.
+For practise purposes only
-- Just for fun

 ## Supported currency providers
 - fake